strapi/documentation/docs/developer-docs/latest/plugins/users-permissions.md

 Thanks to [Grant](https://github.com/simov/grant) and [Purest](https://github.com/simov/purest), you can use OAuth and OAuth2 providers to enable authentication in your application.

 For better understanding, review the following description of the login flow.
-We used `github` as the provider but it works the same for other providers.
+We use `github` as the provider but it works the same for other providers.

 #### Understanding the login flow